-- 1. Instructors are encouraged to make every effort to meet with their students. - 2.
+- 1. Faculty are encouraged to make every effort to meet with their students. - 2.
 Whenever feasible, faculty will schedule office hours directly before and after classes and always endeavor to set office hours most convenient for students; faculty are also encouraged to meet with students outside of posted office hours, by appointment. - 3.
-All posted office hours should be followed by the phrase "or by appointment."
+It is not permissible to have "by appointment" as the only stated office hours.